mrmartin1998/to-do-list-mern/README.md

 When using this template, you can either:
 1. Keep the branch structure and delete the example content
-2. Start fresh with just the main and develop branches
+2. Start fresh with just the master and develop branches